smartgic/MMM-IndoorTemperature/README.md

 ## Credits

-This module has been developped by [Smart"Gic](https://smartgic.io).
+This module has been developed by [Smart"Gic](https://smartgic.io).